Lorenzo Basso

 Deadlifting is a popular strength training exercise that targets several muscle groups, including the back, legs, and core.
 It's an excellent way to build strength, improve posture, and enhance overall fitness.
 However, a slipped disc can cause severe pain and limit your ability to perform this exercise.
-Returning to deadlifting after a slipped disc can be a daunting prospect, but with the right approach and guidance from a physiotherapist, it's possible to get back in the gym safely.
+Returning to deadlifting after a slipped disc can be daunting, but with the right approach and guidance, it's possible to get back into the gym safely.

 What is a Slipped Disc?